kmellach/API-Testing-with-Postman/README.md

 ## CI/CD Integration with Jenkins

 Automated execution configured using Jenkins job
-1. Collection runs triggered via:
+1. Collection runs triggered via SCM -- checks for every 5 mins and SCM initiates a run for the commmits
 2. Manual build
-3. Scheduled execution
-4. Test results generated as HTML reports
+3. Test results generated as HTML reports
-5. Job configured to support parameterized runs
+4. Job configured to support parameterized runs

 ## Project Highlights